ksoze84/sokore/README.md

 KeyPoints:
 * Keep the React paradigm.
 If you are familiar with class components, you will be familiar with this as well.
-* Work with classes.
+* Work with "Kore" extended classes, a "kore object" that extends from the Kore class have a state and a setState method.
-* You write the class, the hook manages the rest.
+* You write the class actions, the hook manages the rest.
 * Heavy functions are not instantiated in every render.
 Minimize overhead by avoiding useCallback, useReducer, useMemo, and dependency arrays.
 * Helps to separate logic from render.
-* Basic standalone hook that doesn't store nor share its state nor kore instance: useKore( Kore Class ).
+* A basic standalone hook that doesn't store nor share the instance nor its state: useKore.
-* Or use the hooks to store and share the state & kore instance: useVolKore( Kore Class ).
+* And a hook to store and share the instance and its state: useVolKore.
-  * Maintain a unique instance of the kore class on memory across your application.
+  * The hook maintains a unique instance and its state across your application.
   * Share the state and actions to update it between components.
-  * Two ways to avoid unnecessary re-renders on related components: getVolKore( Kore Class ) or useVolkore( Kore&Partial ) hook.
+  * Two ways to avoid unnecessary re-renders on related components.
 * Minimal and simple code.
 Small footprint and low impact in React's cycles. ( < 5kB minified ).

 This readme [looks better in gitHub](https://github.com/ksoze84/volkore?tab=readme-ov-file#volkore)

-## Basic example
+## Example

 ```tsx
 class CountHandler extends Kore {